 I don’t remember much about it really, except the walk to get there which was long.
 It was summer.
 We skipped ahead, hand in hand, our destination blurred by minds easily distracted.
 While most of the beaches were rock, Douglas Island held the novelty of sand, with the promise of castles and the squeak of bare toes that entailed.
 True, the haze of years gone by have clouded my memory but certain moments still smell fresh and sing real, my perception of it all living on in shards of intense happiness and the taste of salt.

 That morning she was late, having fallen asleep on the living room floor so I was told.
 Pensive, I imagined her there, all haloed red curls and dark lashes half mooned onto freckled cheeks and pictured her breathing steady, slow and deep.
-The image sank into me; a rock in a well, settling at the basin of my spine, a spot I knew to be reserved for things of immense beauty.
-I arranged myself carefully on the cool wood floor of our living room, silently posing my straight brown hair, thick lashes fanning cheeks.
-I lie there.
+The image sank into me; a rock in a well, settling at the basin of my spine, a spot that, even at that age, I knew to be reserved for things of immense beauty.
+I arranged myself carefully on the cool wood floor of our living room, solemnly positioning my straight brown hair around me, wishing for curls, thick lashes fanning cheeks.
+I lay there.
 The child-like imperative of being discovered kept me still, struggling to quiet my breathing into sleep.

-Later, when her hand found mine during the walk, the image of her finding me there asleep and thinking me beautiful as well held me like a lullaby.
-Her fingers, damp and plump, felt warm in mine as we walked silent.
+Later, when her hand found mine during the walk, the possibility of her thinking me beautiful as well held me like a lullaby.
+Her fingers, damp and plump, felt warm in mine as we walked, silent.
 Time hesitated; bursting back into motion only as the trail yawned wide and the driftwood-strewn beach beckoned us forward with a toothy grin.

 The sand transformed our shoes to hooves that struck the ground rhythmically, dancing snorts and whinnies, echoing amidst high peals of laughter and gasps for breath.
 Our legs pounded into the surf and Gussie, whose dog sensibilities delighted at the energy of our game, galloped along with us as we chased the waves with prancing equine leaps.